Methyl isonicotinate: Dermal toxicity in rabbits

 The dermal toxicity was estimated based on a study supported by Cosmetic ingredient review (2005) on methyl isonicotinate.
 In this study, rabbits were used to estimate the LD50 for the dermal toxicity of methyl isonicotinate.
 The rabbits were treated with methyl isonicotinate by dermal application.
 This study resulted in an estimated LD50 of 3828 mg/kg.
 Conclusively, methyl isonicotinate can be classified as category V for acute dermal toxicity.

 Effects on animals

-The European Chemical Agency (ECHA) mentions some effects on animals: Short term toxicity to aquatic invertebrates, aquatic algae, cyanobacteria, and micro-organisms.
+The European Chemicals Agency (ECHA) mentions some effects on animals: Short term toxicity to aquatic invertebrates, aquatic algae, cyanobacteria, and micro-organisms.
 No other effects on animals were found during the data-search.
 Furthermore, as mentioned before, the compound can serve as a semiochemical in thrips, affecting their movement and therefore increasing the functionality of traps.